Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics: Construction of components of supermultiplets as composite operators

 \subsection{Construction of conformal primaries}

-Let us first consider an illustrative simplified example where the only free field is a complex scalar $\phi(t)$ with two point function\footnote{These fields can be considered as two components of the five scalar fields of the $\mathcal{D}_1$ supermultiplet, compare to \eqref{varhpiandPsidef}.}
+Let us first consider an illustrative simplified example where the only free field is a complex scalar $\phi(t)$ of dimension one, with two-point function\footnote{These fields can be considered as two components of the five scalar fields of the $\mathcal{D}_1$ supermultiplet, compare to \eqref{varhpiandPsidef}.}

-As a further simplification, we restrict our attention to composite operators that maximise the $U(1)$ charge for given length.
+As a further simplification, we restrict our attention to composite operators that maximize the $U(1)$ charge for given length.
 Let us proceed with increasing length $L$.

-\paragraph{The case $L=2$.} This is well known, but we recall how it works.
+\paragraph{The case $L=2$.} This is well known, but let us recall how it works as a warm up.
 One starts from an ansatz for the composite operator of the form

-where $:\dots:$ denotes normal ordering in the free theory and the label $M$, which is the total number of derivatives, is related to the dimension as $\Delta=2+M$.
+where $:\dots:$ denotes normal ordering in the free theory while the label $M$ represents the total number of derivatives, related to the conformal dimension by $\Delta=2+M$.
 Because of Bose symmetry, the coefficients should be chosen to satisfy $c_{M,\ell}=c_{M,M-\ell}$.
-For each $M=2n$ even there is a unique superconformal primary, which up to normalization\footnote{In this normalization we have $D_{2n}(\partial_1,0)=\partial_1^{2n}$ and all the coefficients in \eqref{D2nintermsofDERIVATIVES} are integer.} is \eqref{L2OusingD} with
+For each even $M=2n$ there is a unique superconformal primary, which up to normalization\footnote{In this normalization we have $D_{2n}(\partial_1,0)=\partial_1^{2n}$ and all the coefficients in \eqref{D2nintermsofDERIVATIVES} are integers.} is given by \eqref{L2OusingD} where the differential operators are fixed to be

 where $C_b^{(a)}(z)$ are Gegenbauer polynomials.
-In this normalization we can compute the simplest three-point functions and the norm matrix to be
+In this normalization we can compute the simplest three-point functions and the matrix of norms to be

 In particular $\frac{(4n_1+1)!}{(n_1+1)}$ are integers as they should in our normalization.